-Listing Notice 3, Activity 4(f) (i)(aa)(bb)(cc)(ee)(gg):
+Listing Notice 3, Activity 4f(i)(ee)& i(aa)(bb)(cc)(ee)(gg):

-The development of a road wider than 4 metres with a reserve less than 13,5 metres. f.
-Mpumalanga
+The development of a road wider than 4 metres with a reserve less than 13.5 metres.

+f. in Mpumalanga

+i, outside urban areas

-- i.
-Outside urban areas: - (aa) A protected area identified in terms of NEMPAA, excluding disturbed areas, - (bb) National Protected Area Expansion Strategy Focus areas. - (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority, - (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; (gg) Areas within 10 kilometres from national parks or world heritage sites or 5 kilometres from any other protected area identified in terms of NEMPAA or from the core areas of a biosphere reserve, excluding disturbed areas, where such areas comprise indigenous vegetation;
+aa) A protected area identified in terms of NEMPAA, excluding disturbed areas,

+(bb) National Protected Area Expansion Strategy Focus areas,

+(cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter5 of the Act and as adopted by the competent authority,

-The proposed Camden WEF I up to 132kV grid connection transmission line will be constructed on undisturbed areas.
+The proposed 132kV grid connection transmission line will be constructed on undisturbed areas.
 An access road up to 20m wide will be required along the powerline alignment and substation sites.

-The electrical grid infrastructure is located in the Mpumalanga Province outside urban areas, and partly on Portion 1 and 2 of the Farm No. 322 (Welgelegen), which are declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940) (aa and gg).
-It should be noted that abovementioned Private Nature Reserve is not being managed as a nature reserve and a separate process is underway to have it withdrawn or de-proclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities.
+The Electrical Grid Infrastructure is located in the Mpumalanga Province outside urban areas, and partly on Portion 1 & 2 of Farm No. 322 (Welgelegen), which are a declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940)(aa & gg).
+It should be noted that abovementioned Private Nature Reserve are not being managed as a nature reserve and a separate process is underway